SL X60: Safety and comfort

-Each car is 107 m long and consists of six articulated cars.
+Each train set is 107 m long and consists of six articulated cars.
 Each car can seat 374 and take 530 standees.
 Two such units coupled together make up a full-length train.
 It is easy to go through the entire car to find an empty seat, or to move if one part of the unit is crowded, and the design also provides visibility through the length of the car, which SL's passenger surveys found was important in order to help passengers feel safe.
 SL has also specified lower backrests in the X60 to improve visibility all the way through the car.

 Boarding and alighting from the new train is intended to be much easier than doing so on the older commuter train stock.
 At each door, and in 92% of each car, the floor is at the same level as the station platforms.
 This means a significant quality improvement for all passengers but particularly for the mobility-impaired.